netarchivesuite/webdanica/webdanica_with_postgresql.md

 # Installation and configuration of the NetarchiveSuite with Postgresql 8.4+

-In the following postgresql (8.4.20) is assumed already installed on the machine where webdanica is going to run
+In the following postgresql (8.4.20) is assumed already installed on the machine where the webdanica system is installed.

-Den anvender en local postgresql database (8.4.20) som DBMS med følgende opsætning:
 The settings below show a sample netarchivesuite setup using Postgresql:
  * 5432 is the postgresql port
  * test_harvestdb is the name of the database used by Netarchivesuite